Public Policy Fellowship Program | CHCI

 • Attend a one-week orientation and weekly leadership development sessions

-• Complete an Issue Brief on a topic that impacts the Latino community
+• Research, write and publish an issue brief on a topic of your choice that impacts the Latino community

 • Comply with CHCI policies regarding work performance and personal conduct